Alyssa-Ann/Election_Analysis_Challenge/README.md

 2. Get a complete list of candidates who recieved votes.
 3. Calculate the total number of votes each candidate won
-4. Calculate the percetage of votes each candidate won 5.Determine the winer of the election based on popular vote.
+4. Calculate the percetage of votes each candidate won
+5. Determine the winer of the election based on popular vote.

 ## Resources
--Data source: election_results.csv
+Data source: election_results.csv
--Software: Python 3.7.6, Visual Studio Code 1.38.1
+Software: Python 3.7.6, Visual Studio Code 1.38.1

 ## Summary
 The analysis of the election show that: